 It delivers incredible gaming performance with a nearly instantaneous response time, resulting in crystal-clear motion with no distracting blur behind fast-moving objects.
 It's also packed with gaming features, including full HDMI 2.1 bandwidth support on all four inputs for up to 4k @ 144Hz gaming with VRR, which means you can simultaneously take full advantage of the Xbox Series X|S, PS5, and a powerful PC.

 The LG B4 OLED is the best 4k TV for gaming in the mid-range category that we've tested.
 It's truly an awesome TV, with only a few drawbacks compared to the more expensive LG C4 OLED.
-The TV has most of the same features of the C4, although the B4 is dimmer in HDR outside of Game Optimizer.
+It has most of the same features as the C4, although the B4 is dimmer in HDR outside of the Game Optimizer mode.
 While using Game Optimizer, the TV isn't any dimmer than the C4, which is great.
 Like the C4, it delivers outstanding picture quality, with its near-infinite contrast ratio delivering inky blacks at the same time as bright highlights, making it look outstanding in a dark room.
 It even gets bright enough to fight some glare in a room with the lights on.

 Its four HDMI 2.1 bandwidth ports offer up to 4k @ 120Hz gaming with VRR.
 It also has a nearly instantaneous response time, and has extremely low input lag.
 Overall, this TV is a great entry point into the OLED market.
 If you pretty much only use the TV for gaming on consoles, you don't really miss out on much by choosing it over the more expensive C4, and it still looks excellent if you also use it to watch content.